The Finnleo Sauna Experience Q & A

 Is it okay to pour water on the rocks of Finnleo traditional heaters?

 Pouring water on the rocks of Finnleo traditional sauna heaters is perfectly fine and is an essential aspect of the overall experience!
 For infrared saunas, however, the humidity will be ambient.
+The new BWT feature on the Vena-T, Himalaya, and Laava makes adding water even easier than ever.

 Are there any health problems that I should be concerned about?